hasura/learn-graphql/tutorials/backend/hasura-advanced/tutorial-site/content/migrations-metadata/3-metadata.md

 metaDescription: "In addition to managing migration files, Hasura has metadata that needs to be maintained and version controlled too."
 ---

-In addition to managing migration files, Hasura has metadata you need to maintain and version control.
+In addition to managing migration files, Hasura has [metadata](https://hasura.io/docs/latest/migrations-metadata-seeds/manage-metadata/) you need to maintain and version control.
 Migration files are created primarily for actions performed towards updating the `database schema`.
-On the other hand, metadata files are updated whenever you perform an action on the console, such as: tracking tables/views/functions, creating relationships configuring permissions creating event triggers and remote schemas
+On the other hand, metadata files are updated whenever you perform an action on the console, such as: tracking tables/views/functions, creating relationships, configuring permissions, creating event triggers and remote schemas.
 You can then export it as a JSON/YAML metadata file and version control it.

 You can port the metadata file to another Hasura instance to get the same configuration (provided the database schema exists).
 You can also manually edit the metadata file to add more objects to it and then use it to update the instance.